 Arnold D. Kerr Holocaust Education Endowment Fund & Grant-

 Named in honor of Holocaust survivor Dr. Arnold D. Kerr, this community-funded endowment ensures that Delawareans continue to be educated about the Holocaust.
 Educators currently teaching in the Delaware area are invited to apply for a one-time Holocaust studies grant, that support of work in the classroom.
-All teachers are welcome to apply; preference may be given to teachers in Language Arts/English and Social Studies/History.
+Educators and community organizations are welcome to apply; preference may be given to teachers in Language Arts/English and Social Studies/History.

 The Milton & Hattie Kutz Foundation-

 According to the Last Will and Testament of Milton Kutz, admitted to probate on June 24, 1953 and pursuant to the By-laws of the Milton and Hattie Kutz Foundation, the funds must be administered exclusively for educational, scientific and charitable purposes.